-Focal and Diffuse Brain Injuries
+Focal vs. Diffuse Brain Injuries

 Focal lesions such as Hematomas result in the rapid collections of blood around the brain and can result in an Intracerebral hemorrhage stroke,subdural hematoma (bleeding between arachnoid mater & dura), subarachnoid hemorrhage (bleeding between arachnoid membrane and the pia mater), epidural hematoma (bleeding into dura matter) or intraventricular hemorrhage (bleeding in ventricles).

-For optimal results early intervention is the key to recovering from brain injuries.
-Intervention during the first 60 minutes after injury i.e. “golden hour” is recommended.(22336130) For most patients, treatment options depends on the age of injury and/or stage of recovery.
-Patients in the acute stage are looking to stabilize the condition from progressing using a combination of surgery and physical rehabilitation.
+For optimal results, early intervention is the key to recovering from brain injuries that affected the nervous system.
+Response during the first 60 minutes after injury i.e., “golden hour” is recommended.
+For most patients, treatment options depend on the age of injury and stage of recovery.
+Patients in the acute phase are looking to stabilize the condition from progressing using a combination of surgery and physical rehabilitation.

-Reverse Damage From Brain Injuries
+Reverse Damage From Brain Injury – Stop Concussions

-Brain Stem cells transplantation into the affected region might be beneficial in certain circumstances wherein the damage is not to severe and has occurred relatively recently. (from 6 mo up to two years after initial Injury) The neural stem cell implantation purpose would be to attempt to restore signal functions with comparable properties.
-In situations of TBI, numerous cell kinds are required (glial, neuronal, vascular, endothelial ) to regenerate the complex functions of largely damaged regions of the brain.(22162635)
+Brain Stem cells transplantation into the affected region might be beneficial in certain circumstances wherein the damage is not too severe and has occurred relatively recently. (from 6 months up to two years after initial Injury) The neural stem cell implantation purpose would be to attempt to restore signal functions with comparable properties.
+In situations of TBI, numerous cell kinds are required (glial, neuronal, vascular, endothelial ) to regenerate the complex functions of largely damaged regions of the brain.

 Neural Cell Replacement Therapy

-differ broadly, the consequences of it in the long run are frequently devastating and life-changing.
-TBI are typically very sudden in nature and early intervention is the key to a full recovery.
+differs broadly, the consequences of it, in the long run, are frequently devastating and life-changing.
+TBI is typically very sudden, and early intervention is the key to a full recovery.
 The physical, non-congenital harm towards the brain by an external force may permanently or temporarily disrupt regular brain function.
-(25072157) Brain characteristics and functions that may be affected include temporary or permanent loss of consciousness, speech, language, memory, character, mobility, joint pain with lupus, peripheral neuropathy and recognition of other people.
-Since the brain controls all bodily functions, any harm towards the brain, no matter how little or severe it is, can impair physical and psychological activity.
+Brain characteristics and functions that may be affected include temporary or permanent loss of consciousness, speech, language, memory, character, mobility, joint pain with lupus, peripheral neuropathy and recognition of other people.
+Since the brain controls all bodily functions, any harm towards the brain,(neurons) no matter how little or severe it is, can impair physical and psychological activity.

-Costs Related to Treating Brain Injuries with Stem Cells & Physical Rehab
+Cost of Treating Brain Injuries with Stem Cells & Physical Rehab

-Our treatments protocol for Traumatic Brain Injuries will require a minimum of 14-21 nights in Bangkok.
-Due to the significant differences in brain injury treatment requests our neurological stem cell team will need to qualify the potential candidate for treatment.
-Upon approval, a detailed treatment plan will be provided that will includes the specifics of the treatment plan that will include: total number nights required along with the total medical related expenses including cell extraction, enrichment and infusions (excluding accommodations or flights).
-To begin the qualification process for the multi-stage TBI neural stem cell transplants, please prepare your recent medical records such as recent Brain MRI’s, CT Scan (Preferred) or PET Scans and contact us today.
+The Regeneration Center stem cell treatment for Traumatic Brain Injuries will require a minimum of 2 weeks in Bangkok.
+Due to the significant differences in brain injury treatment requests, our medical team will need to qualify the potential candidate for treatment.
+Upon acceptance, a detailed treatment plan will be provided and include the specifics of the treatment plan that will include: total number nights required along with the total medical related expenses including cell extraction, enrichment, and infusions (excluding accommodations or flights).
+To begin the qualification process for multi-stage TBI neural stem cell transplants, please prepare your recent medical records such as recent Brain MRI’s, CT Scan (Preferred) or PET Scans and contact us today.